Introduction

 If you're applying as an individual, you'll also need to provide:

-- evidence of your Responsible Service of Alcohol (RSA) qualifications
+- evidence of your Responsible Service of Alcohol (RSA) qualifications, including Licensee and Advanced Licensee training (if applicable)

 - a current National Police Check certificate issued within the last 3 months